Starting a new blog (and business) is an exciting time. But before you launch your blog, make sure you’re ready!

 Before you ever start a blog, make sure and choose a niche that is profitable.
 If you choose the wrong niche, you’re going to struggle to monetize your blog.

 You also want to choose a niche that is popular.
-If you don’t choose a popular niche, you will forever struggle with trying to get traffic to your website.
+If you don’t choose a popular niche, you will forever struggle to get traffic to your website.

 When it comes to your blog niche, don’t choose a niche that’s too big or too small.
 I like to choose a niche that’s 3 levels deep.